malikmouhiidine/timers-webapp/README.md

 # Timers

-A website to create timers, simply put.
+Simply put, a website to create timers.

 ## The reason behind building this project